pixelart/ansible-role-chrome/README.md

 ## Requirements

   - You have to agree to the [Google Chrome Terms of Service](https://www.google.com/intl/en/chrome/browser/privacy/eula_text.html) before installing Google Chrome with this role.
+  - Please note, that Google does provide 64 bit version of Chrome only.
+So the role will only be executed on a 64 bit target host.

 ## Role Variables